 If you haven’t done it, you’ve probably been tempted: inflating charitable contributions and other deductions to minimize taxes.

 People cheat on taxes for lots of reasons, from believing taxes are unconstitutional to believing everybody does it.
-But before you head down this slippery slope, keep in mind some people eventually get caught.
+But before you head down this slippery slope, keep in mind that some people eventually get caught.

 4. Offshore income

 This is considered tax evasion, and there’s a pertinent law whose acronym is suspiciously close to “FATCAT” – the Foreign Account Tax Compliance Act.
-Penalties for offshore tax schemes range up to an additional 75 percent of the original tax bill in civil cases.
-Criminal cases may result in fines up to $250,000 and five years in prison.
+Penalties for offshore tax schemes range up to 75 percent of the original tax bill in civil cases.
+Criminal cases may result in fines of up to $250,000 and five years in prison.

 5. False forms

 Some people use myriad forms to claim credits they aren’t eligible for, either through ignorance, deceit, or on the advice of an unscrupulous preparer.

 One example from the IRS website: “One version of the scheme is based on the bogus theory that the federal government maintains secret accounts for its citizens and that taxpayers can gain access to funds in those accounts by issuing 1099-OID forms to their creditors, including the IRS.”

 If you need help sorting out what tax forms apply to you, see if you can get some free tax advice instead of claiming something you don’t understand and risking trouble.

 6. Frivolous arguments